 Maintenance Failures Are a Leading Cause of Truck Accidents in Kansas City

-With 18 wheels and a weight of about 80,000 pounds (40 tons), commercial tractor-trailers are massive vehicles that are increasingly common on highways and roads in Kansas or Missouri.
+With 18 wheels and a weight of about 80,000 pounds (40 tons), commercial tractor-trailers are massive vehicles that are increasingly common on highways and roads in and around Kansas City, whether you are in Kansas or Missouri.
 As the number of truck accident fatalities continues to rise, it is critical that safety laws regarding the regular maintenance and repair of trucks are followed so they do not create dangers to their drivers and other road users.

 A simple equipment malfunctioning on a commercial truck is capable of causing severe or fatal accidents which ultimately results in loss of several lives and valuable property.
 The trucking company, as well as the driver, the maintenance team, and the shipper may be exposed to legal liability for the damage caused by such truck accidents.